Spending on late intervention: How we can do better for less

 Picking up the pieces from damaging social problems affecting young people such as mental health problems, going into care, unemployment and youth crime costs the government almost £17 billion a year, our new research shows.

-Our analysis finds that almost a third of this bill came from the annual £5 billion cost of looking after children in care.
-An estimated further £4 billion a year is spent on benefits for 18-24 year-olds not in education, employment or training (NEET) with another £900 million spent helping young people suffering from mental health issues or battling drug and alcohol problems.
+Our analysis finds that almost one-third of this bill came from the annual £5 billion cost of looking after children in care.
+An estimated further £4 billion a year is spent on benefits for 18–24-year-olds not in education, employment or training (NEET), with another £900 million spent helping young people suffering from mental health issues or battling drug and alcohol problems.

-This report contains further details of cost by outcome, as well as estimated of where costs fall on different agencies and areas of government.
+This report contains further details of cost by outcome, as well as estimates of how costs fall on different agencies and areas of government.
 The methodology for estimating costs can be replicated for any local area, making this an invaluable resource for local areas struggling to make the case for investment in early intervention.